(R&D of new technologies for offshore drilling rigs)

 Project Management (PM) of Rig Construction

-JDC has agreed with BOT Lease Co., Ltd. to embark on the joint projects in which JDC is to lease two new jack-up rigs after their deliveries from PPL and Keppel FELS respectively in Singapore.
-JDC has been carrying out the PM of those rigs since 2014, followed to the PM of "HAKURYU-12", which was delivered in 2015.
+JDC has agreed with BOT Lease Co., Ltd. to embark on the joint projects in which JDC is to lease the the new jack-up rig.
+JDC has been carrying out the PM of the rig since 2014.

 - PM of constructing a new jack-up rig, AL-KHOR (2004 - 2006)